 Google | to the rescue.
 I scraped (ever so carefully) the excess wax off the benchtop with a blunt knife (in my case, a butter knife).
 Then I placed paper towels directly on top of the wax and put warm iron on the paper towels.
 I continued doing this until all the wax melted its way onto the paper towels.
 BTW…paper towels are my best friend in the kitchen!
 I can’t move sideways without grabbing a paper towel for one thing or another.

 It worked!
 I restored our stone bench. p.s. my sister said she does this (who needs Google when you have a sister), and yet she uses a brown paper bag!
-Clearly you can use either, and yet I don’t find too many paper bags in my house, whereas I can find a cupboard full of paper towels.
+You can use either, yet I don’t find too many paper bags in my house, whereas I can find a cupboard full of paper towels.

-Fortunately before I had time to do this (and the table is a tad heavy), I googled and found on YouTube that there were a number of videos showing you how to iron the water stain out of your table.
+Fortunately, before I had time to do this (and the table is a tad heavy), I googled and found on YouTube that several videos showed you how to iron the water stain out of your table.
 I could not believe it!
-I considered sending the table out to the ironers (just kidding…remember it is too heavy) and it worked just like magic.
+I considered sending the table out to the ironers (just kidding…remember it is too heavy), and it worked just like magic.

 Photo | With stain and photo below post stain!

-The only difference with the water stain, was that I had to cover the stain with a tea towel and then with a steam iron and iron away (I started ever so slowly)!
-I so wished I had taken a video of myself doing this, so that I too could join the world on YouTube.
-And yet I wasn’t quite sure how to handle an iron in one hand and my iPhone in the other.
-Trust me it works!
+The only difference with the water stain was that I had to cover the colour with a tea towel and then with a steam iron and iron away (I started ever so slowly)!
+I so wished I had taken a video of myself doing this so that I, too, could join the world on YouTube.
+And yet I wasn’t quite sure how to handle iron in one hand and my iPhone in the other.
+Trust me, it works!
 Our table was saved for another occasion.

-I am going to buy my husband one off those t-shirts that reads “I don’t need Google, I have my wife”. 💋
+I will buy my husband one of those t-shirts, “I don’t need Google; I have my wife”. 💋